 • characteristics of the tumor process;

-Life expectancy is determined by the stage at which the oncology was identified and appropriate treatment started.
-If the disease is recognized at the first and second stages, with the right treatment, it will be possible to live for more than ten years.
-Patients in whom cancer was detected at the third and fourth stages live on average 2 years, depending on the type of cancer pathology.
+Life expectancy is determined by the stage at which cancer was detected and appropriate treatment began.
+If the disease is recognized at the first and second stages, with properly selected treatment it will be possible to live for more than ten years.
+Patients whose cancer was detected at the third and fourth stages live an average of 2 years, depending on the type cancer pathology.

 Relapse after lung cancer is common.
-To avoid the reappearance of oncology after remission, it is required to follow the clinical recommendations of the attending oncologist.
-Lead a healthy lifestyle, follow the instructions for taking medications, recommendations for medical examinations, recommendations for the regularity of visits and examinations.
+To avoid the reappearance of cancer after remission, it is necessary to follow the clinical recommendations of the treating oncologist.
+Lead a healthy lifestyle and follow your dosage instructions medicines, recommendations for passing medical examinations, recommendations for regularity of visits and examinations.